January 16, 2001

 Traders Sporting Goods — San Leandro, California

 Tony was seeing more and more customers in his store, and their purchases were changing.
 “What happened was that people got another big scare when the Twin Towers were attacked,” he told the Los Angeles Times.
-And Tony was always well-positioned when fear drove the market — people were stockpiling for the apocalypse, more so than they ever had during Y2K.
+And Tony was always well-positioned when fear drove the market — people were stockpiling for the apocalypse, more so than they ever had during the lead-up to Y2K.
 He had run out of gas masks, and he was selling through pallets of MRE’s (Meals Ready to Eat) every week.
 And many customers were also buying their first firearms, plus ammunition in bulk.
-“This is a group mostly from the suburbs who thought nothing would happen to them,” the Times quotes him saying.
+As he would tell the Times, “This is a group mostly from the suburbs who thought nothing would happen to them.”
 That was, until 9/11.

 36 Yogananda — Sandy Hook, Connecticut